fodydev/afrim-man/src/guide/usage.md

 Usage
 ===

-Once you have the `clafrica` installed, you can use it.
+Once you have the `afrim` installed, you can use it.
 But before you should download or write your own configuration file.
-You can download a official dataset via the [Clafrica Dataset Repository](https://github.com/pythonbrad/clafrica-data).
+You can download a official dataset via the [Afrim Dataset Repository](https://github.com/pythonbrad/afrim-data).

 Sample configuration file
 ---